mictsi/powershell-functions/README.md

 # Powershell functions
-Different powershell functions for different purposes
+Different powershell functions and scripts for different purposes

 These are provided as is.